mondoohq/docs/docs/mql/resources/equinix-pack/README.md

 id: equinix.pack
 sidebar_label: Equinix Resource Pack
 displayed_sidebar: MQL
-description: The Equinix resource pack lets you use MQL to query and assess the security of your Equinix Metal services.
+description: The Equinix resource pack lets you use MQL to query and assess the security of your Equinix Metal assets.
 ---

 # Mondoo Equinix Resource Pack Reference

-The Equinix resource pack lets you use MQL to query and assess the security of your Equinix Metal services.
+The Equinix resource pack lets you use MQL to query and assess the security of your Equinix Metal assets.

 Resources included in this pack: